SWE-Fantastic-Four/twotyred-frontend/README.md

-## SWE Frontend
+## TwoTyred (Frontend)

-The SWE-Fantastic-Four webapp is built using React.
+The TwoTyred webapp is built using React.
 Simply install Node.js `(Version 16.17.0)` and node package dependencies to begin.

 ```bash
 npm i